mbelouar/cub3D/README.md

 - Customizable maps using a simple text file
 - Texture mapping for walls
 - Player movement and controls
+- Mouse hook move the player
+- Music in the background

+### Collaborators
+This project must be done by two students so, I would welcome this article by thanking my peer [Mohamed Elalj](https://github.com/elaljo) since he was my collaborator throughout this project

 ## Installation